 Note:

-Each time you implement either of these solutions above, you'll need to restart Spotify to verify that the black screen issue has been resolved.
+Each time you implement either of these solutions above to fix Spotify black screen on Mac or PC, you'll need to restart Spotify to verify that the black screen issue has been resolved.

 How to Troubleshoot Spotify Black Screen on Android/iOS